boyac/pyFolio/README.md

 | 20190503 | -0.41% | -0.41% | -0.27% |
 | 20190513 | 0.33% | 0.11% | 0.61% |
 | 20190516 | 0.55% | 2.03% | 1.01% |
-** returns should be higher/lower since some days are missing from the data

 ### Sectors(ciphered)
 241211